March 3, 2023

 You will see just how unhealthy and restrictive this diet is and should not be recommended as a healthy, sustainable way to lose weight.

-How the ABC Diet Works?
+How Does The ABC Diet Work?

 The ABC Diet involves 5 distinct phases over 50 days.
 Typically the calories vary throughout the phases with fasting days incorporated in the program.